pavs123-gt/Bird-counting-weight-estimation/README.md

 - `artifacts`: Names of generated output files (annotated video and JSON)

 ---

-### Output Files

-All generated artifacts are automatically saved in the `outputs/` directory after video processing is completed.

----
 ## Outputs

 After processing a poultry CCTV video using the system, the following outputs are generated in the `outputs/` directory:

----

 ### 1. Annotated Video